3ng7n33r/KnowledgeBase/src/webdevelopment/web/url.md

 # URL
 Uniform Resource Locators are the mechanism used by browsers to retrieve any published resource on the web.
 A URL is composed of multiple parts, some mandatory, some optional.
-They can be absolute
+They can be absolute or relative.

 ## Anatomy
 ```html